 Call for help and apply the basic rules of first aid: Put the person in a safe side position, and observe the person while waiting for help.
 If they are having difficulties breathing, mouth-to-mouth ventilation at a rate of 2 breaths every 5 seconds may be needed.

 When should an overdose of new psychoactive substances be suspected and what should be done?

-The signs of these overdoses vary from drug to drug, but the following signs may be present: muscle stiffness with muscle cramps, tremor and chills, high fever, nausea and vomiting, shortness of breath or respiratory arrest or coma.
-There may also be psychological signs such as agitation, confusion, paranoia, fear, panic and aggression.
+The signs of these overdoses vary from drug to drug, but the following signs may be present: muscle stiffness with muscle cramps, tremors and chills, high fever, nausea and vomiting, shortness of breath, or respiratory arrest or coma.
+There may also be psychological signs such as agitation, confusion, paranoia, fear, panic, and aggression.